askonomm/oinky.io/docs/layouts.md

 {{>footer}}
 ```

 There's a lot of things happening in that Handlebars layout file, so let's break it down.

-Firstly, you notice words wrapped within curly brackets, two of them on each side - those signify rendering things in Handlebars.
+**Firstly**, you notice words wrapped within curly brackets, two of them on each side - those signify rendering things in Handlebars.
 For more precice info on Handlebars, I recommend you go read the [Handlebars website](https://handlebarsjs.com/guide/).
 But for now all you need to know is that anything that starts with a right arrow, like `{{>header}}` is a [partial](/docs/partials), which allows you to include other Handlebars files inside your Handlebars files, thus making components reusable and easier to maintain.

-Secondly, you notice we have things like `{{format_date}}` which takes two arguments - the date, and a format.
+**Secondly**, you notice we have things like `{{format_date}}` which takes two arguments - the date, and a format.
 What it does is self-explanatory in that it formats the given date with the given format, but we call these things [helpers](/docs/helpers), and we have a few of them, so definitely [go check them out](/docs/helpers).

-Thirdly, you see use of `meta.*` and `entry` and so on - where do these things come from and what exactly they are?
+**Thirdly**, you see use of `meta.*` and `entry` and so on - where do these things come from and what exactly they are?
 Well, if you go back to reading about [content](/docs/content), you'll quickly realize that all of those `meta.*` things are actually just your Markdown meta-data, and the `entry` is the Markdown content.
-The reason why we use 3 curly brackets on each side for Markdown is so that it would render the HTML instead of displaying it.
+The reason why we use 3 curly brackets on each side for `entry` is so that it would render the HTML instead of displaying it, so if you want to display it instead, use two curly brackets.

+---

 To know more about what data is available in all of your layouts, [partials](/docs/partials) and [pages](/docs/pages), check out [templating data](/docs/templating-data).